00GeekInside00/IP-Management-System/readme.md

 ![Screenshot2](https://i.postimg.cc/Bb4WTcnQ/Screenshot.png "interface")

+### Docs
+ You can easily browse project more thorough documentation using pydoc. first make sure you are on the project root directory then run `python -m pydoc -b` a local server will start and you will be prompted to docs through your brower.

 ### installation
 - go to the root directory of the project and run `pip install -r requiremnts.txt`
 - make sure you are on the root directory then run `python main.py`